 Six Moon Designs Haven Tarp

-The Six Moons Designs Haven Tarp is the best value option for the solo hiker that uses a set of poles.
+The Six Moons Designs Haven Tarp is our recommendation for the solo hiker that uses a set of poles.
 It is erected easily and offers substantial headroom and living space.
 The light construction takes up little room in a pack and will make your pack feel feather-light.
 The Sil-Nylon construction will stand up in most storms and cut the wind well when set-up in the proper orientation.
 If you add in the modularized bug netting, you can get full protection, at an excellent price in the ultralight tent and shelter world.

 Unfortunately, the SilNylon will eventually deform and absorb water if in a torrential downpour for hours upon hours.
 Also, while the tent does offer decent ventilation, condensation can be a problem, especially in humid environments.
 Also, without the Haven Tent insert, this is only a tarp tent without a floor.
-If you're okay with all these caveats, this is still one of the best value options for the solo traveler.
+If you're a solo traveler seeking a tarp-tent option at a great value, check it out.

 Read review: Six Moon Designs Haven Tarp